0toProEng/learning-journey/Responsive-Web-Design/HTML/README.md

 As I was building the HTML Audio and Video player, learnt about the audio and video elements and their attributes such as loop,controls,src, etc. The width stretches the video to a desired width.
 The source element, which is put inside the above two, is a void and is quite helpful when you are selecting multiple formats, as some of the browsers do not support some formats.

+Building the svg icon was quite something.
+I didn't know that svg icons could be built and I am grateful that as developers we don't have to be doing this anymore.
+Hat's off to those who made sure this generation of developers do not code the SVG's directly.
+Thank you! :)